How ACH Payment Processing Works and Its Better Alternative

 Thinking about accepting ACH payments in your business?
 Here are the steps you should take to do it right.

 The first step is to select a provider that can support ACH payments.
-If you already have an existing payment processor, it’s worth checking they offer ACH services.
-This way, you can keep all your payment needs under one roof.
+If you already have an existing payment processor, it’s worth confirming that they offer ACH services.
+This way, a single provider can satisfy all your payment needs.

-If you decide to shop around, you can look into the vendors and providers.
+If you decide to shop around, look into multiple vendors and providers.

 - Payment processing platforms.
-Companies such as Stax by Fattmerchant and Stripe offer ACH services in addition to credit card processing.
+Companies such as Payment Depot, Stax, and Stripe offer ACH services in addition to credit card processing.

 - Your bank.
-Check with your banker and ask if they support ACH.
-Most financial institutions, including U.S. Bank and Chase, offer ACH as part of their business banking offerings.
+Check with your banker and ask if they support ACH transfers Most financial institutions, including U.S. Bank and Chase, offer ACH as part of their business banking offerings.

 - Financial services software.
 Your accounting, bookkeeping, or invoicing software may also have features that support ACH payments.
 For instance, QuickBooks has built-in capabilities for accepting ACH transfers and eChecks.

 Whichever option you choose, remember that ACH processing isn’t free.
 The good news is that the fees are typically minimal.
-QuickBooks, for example, charges 1% with a maximum cost of $10.
+QuickBooks, for example, charges 1% with a maximum cost of $10 (for certain businesses).

 The next step is to establish the software and procedures for accepting ACH payments.
-The nuts and bolts of this step will vary depending on your provider, but the following tools are typically used to power ACH payments and transfers:
+The nuts and bolts of this step will vary depending on your provider.
+The following tools are typically used to power ACH payments and transfers:

 - A virtual terminal, which you can use to input the customer’s banking info.

-- An ecommerce website, which can provide a self-service platform for shoppers who’ll enter their banking information themselves.
+- An eCommerce website, which can provide a self-service platform for shoppers who’ll enter their own banking information.

-- ACH forms, which you’ll send to customers so you can get obtain their banking details.
+- ACH forms, which you’ll send to customers so you can obtain their banking details.

 Which Merchant Payment Method Wins Out?

-If you have to pick one, credit card payments have the advantage.
-They’re widely adopted, transmit funds quickly, and provide merchants crucial payment protection.
+If you have to pick one payment method, credit card payments have the advantage.
+They’re widely adopted, transmit funds quickly, and provide merchants with crucial payment protection.
 That said, ACH payments are a wise addition to your payment methods, particularly if you need recurring billing.
-They make up for the long wait time with added revenue predictability.

 Which Businesses Should Use ACH Payment Processing?